ObjFW/ObjFW/README.md

     $ export IPHONEOS_DEPLOYMENT_TARGET="9.0"
     $ ./configure --prefix=/usr/local/ios --host=arm64-apple-darwin

-  To build for the iOS simulator, use something like this:
+  To build for the iOS simulator, follow the regular instructions, but instead of `./configure` use something like this:

     $ clang="clang -isysroot $(xcrun --sdk iphonesimulator --show-sdk-path)"
     $ export OBJC="$clang -arch arm64 -arch x86_64"